solegalli/trainindatablog/_posts/2023-03-13-machine-learning-with-imbalanced-data.md

 ### Examples of Ensemble Models for Imbalanced Data

 - Balanced Bagging (Bootstrap Aggregating): Several models are trained on different subsets of the training data, which are sampled randomly with replacement.
+The resampling rebalances the class distribution.
 These models are then combined through a weighted average to make a final prediction.

-- RUSBoost: It combines data sampling and boosting to improve classification performance for imbalanced training data.
+- RUSBoost: It combines data (re)sampling and boosting to improve classification performance for imbalanced training data.

 - Balancing Cascade: A cascade of classifiers is trained, each of which learns to distinguish between a balanced subset of the majority class and the minority class.
 Misclassified majority class samples are discarded in each step to prevent them from dominating the classifier.